learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

 # Git Commit Descriptions and Amends

 `git` is a powerful and complex CLI that manages versions of your code.
-This lesson explores using the `git commit` message flag twice in one commit, and `git commit --amend`.
+This lesson explores using the `git commit` message option twice in one commit, and using `git commit --amend`.

 ## The Manual